-Welcome to our Examinations and Revision Guidance Workshop; a session during which we hope to provide you as parents with the tools to support your children throughout the examinations period.
+Welcome to our Examinations and Revision Guidance Online Workshop; a session during which we hope to provide you as parents with the tools to support your children throughout the revision and examinations period.

-We will work through this booklet as the workshop unfolds.
-Please complete the tasks and record any additional information in the notes page (towards the rear) that you might find useful to refer back to in the coming months.
+We strongly recommend that you print this booklet, and work through it as the online workshop unfolds.
+You can pause the video at any point to complete the tasks, and record any additional information in the notes page (towards the rear) that you might find useful to refer back to in the coming months.
+You can re-watch sections of the video at any time.

-Remember, should you or your child have any queries about revision, we advise you visit the Revision Centre on the School's VLE page ('Subjects' > 'Revision').
-Here you will find a wealth of revision advice, ideas and resources, including the School's revision advice booklet for students.
+Remember, should you or your child have any queries about revision, you can access the 'Revision Support' section of the School website, or students can visit the 'Revision Centre' Microsoft Team.
+Both sites contain a wealth of revision advice, ideas and resources, including the School's revision advice booklet for students.

-For any examination-based queries, please contact Mrs Kirkwood, the School's Examination Officer.
+For any examination-based queries, please contact Mrs Kirkwood, the School's Examination Officer (VIKirkwood@spaldinggrammar.lincs.sch.uk)